plaited/plaited/playbook/api/README.md

 ## Libraries

+### External usage

+**The following libraries are recommended for usage outside of the Plaited organization.**

 - [plaited](libs/plaited/README.md): primary plaited library package
 - [@plaited/behavioral](libs/behavioral/README.md): implicit state management
   library using the behavioral programming algorithm
+### Internal usage

+**The following libraries are not recommended for usage outside the Plaited organization.
+They are dependencies for our Plaited libs and apps.
+These libraries and are open sourced as reference implementation.
+Take as a dependency at your own risk.**

 - [@plaited/jsx](libs/jsx/README.md):
   - templating utility and types
   - css-in-js utility to enable templating utility's style hoisting pattern